manni8436/stay-connected-hackathon/README.md

 #### Flexibility and efficiency of use

-The apllication allow the users to tailor frequent actions by providing a simple and user friendly experience.
+The aplication allow the users to tailor frequent actions by providing a simple and user friendly experience.

 #### Aesthetic and minimalist design